JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 ## Setup {#shiny-input-setup}

 Let us set up the necessary files and project structure.
-Below an asset directory is created.
+Below an asset\index{asset} directory is created.
 In it, we place a JavaScript file where the binding will be coded, as well as a CSS file that will style the switch input, an `app.R` file is also created to hold the R code and application.

 ```r
 # create directory for application